"Unpack your emotional baggage so your kids don't have to carry it!" - Lu Hanessian

 you'll notice that it has less power.
 Eventually, you'll be able to stay calm in the face of an event that would once have triggered you.

-As you do this, you're calming your reaction to stressors that come up in the present day.
-You're also healing the old event that created the trigger.
+As you experience these old emotions, you're calming your reaction to stressors that come up in the present day.
+You're also healing the old event that

-Scientists don't yet know for sure, but it seems that by deactivating the emotional charge, you allow your brain to finally process the old memory.
+created the trigger.
+Scientists don't yet know for sure, but it seems that by deactivating the emotional charge, you allow your brain to finally process

-So if your old trigger was being yelled at by your parent, you may still remember your parent screaming at you, but your takeaway will be that your
+the old memory.
+So if your old trigger was being yelled at by your parent, you may still remember your parent screaming at you, but your takeaway will

-parent was having a hard time, not that you were unlovable.
-You'll feel understanding for your parent, and compassion for yourself as a child, instead
+be that your parent was having a hard time, not that you were unlovable.
+You'll feel understanding for your parent, and compassion for yourself as

 I think of this as shining the light of consciousness on the memories that we've pushed into the dark basements of our psyches.
 Simply shining our own